phorcys420/lichess-docker/README.md

 # Lichess Docker Container

-This `docker-compose` project aims to be a realiable and fast way to spin up a `lichess` instance.
+This `docker-compose` project aims to be a realiable and fast way to spin up a `lichess` dev instance.

 ## Requirements
 - [`docker`](https://docs.docker.com/engine/install/) and [`docker-compose`](https://docs.docker.com/compose/install/)
-- time, and preferably a coffee machine
+- time, and preferably a coffee machine (or actually, weed)

 ## Description
 - `lila_base` : A docker image based on `debian:buster-20210816-slim` that packages Scala, Java & NodeJS, soon enough to be alpine-based.